chaosjester/VestaCP-to-Rainloop-Sync/README.md

 Upload both files to your server

-Create cronjob "php -q /path/to/rainloopsync.php" with your desired sync frequency
+Create cronjob "php -q /path/to/rainloopsync.php" or "curl http(s)://your.rainloop.com/rainloop.sync.php" with your desired sync frequency